-I remember the first time I realized that my actions had caused another person to experience feelings of deep hurt.
+I remember the first time I realized that my actions had caused someone important to me to experience feelings of deep hurt.
 It was a few months after the incident oddly enough.
-When it occurred, I was very matter of fact about it.
+In the moment it occurred, I was very matter of fact about the harsh words that effortlessly spewed from my lips.
 I rationalized that I had spoken my truth and the person deserved to be put in their place.
-The fact that this woman, who considered herself to be my friend, would not look upon me as the nice person she thought she knew didn’t seem to bother me at the time.
-I didn’t have a filter, and for some reason my emotional register was low on empathy when it came to certain unwise choices and actions of others.
+This woman considered herself to be a close friend of mine.
+It didn’t bother me one bit that she would no longer look upon me as the nice person she thought she knew.
+I didn’t have a filter, and for some reason my emotional register was low on empathy, especially when it came to certain unwise choices and actions that others had made.

 Galatians 6:7 (NKJV) says, “Do not be deceived, God is not mocked; for whatever a man sows, that he will also reap.”
 In other words, if you put it out there, it’s coming back to you.
 We tend to learn this the hard way.
 I sowed seeds in the form of hurtful words, and when it came back to me, it did so with a vengeance.